zalenix/portaldocs/portal-sdk/templates/top-legacy-editscopes.md

 }
 ```

  In the following example, the `editScopeView` is refreshed with new data from the data context.

+ {"gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/MasterDetail/MasterDetailEdit/ViewModels/DetailViewModels.ts", "section": "top-legacy-editscopes#newdata"}

+ compare to

 ```ts
 // update the editScopeView with a new id